Biswa96/WslReverse/README.md

     -u, --uninstall    [distribution name]      Uninstall distribution.
 ```

-## Project Overview
+## Project layout

-Here are the overview of source files according to their dependencies:
+The project layout of source files according to their dependencies:

 ```
 src\